 In 2020, the Guardian asked Casemiro the key to his success.
 “It’s not the legs, it’s the mind that’s in charge,” he said.
 “You have to be strong, aggressive: I like challenges, contact.
 But you play with your head; I always thought the key was thinking: being better positioned, seeing the move before it happens.”

 In the first half of the last decade, Madrid’s plan was to snap up all of the best young Spanish players and mould them into superstars capable of winning league titles and European Cups.
-While not a complete failure, the plan was not really that successful either, as evidenced by the fact there are no Madrid players in the Spain squad for the Euros this year.
+While not a complete failure, the plan was not really that successful either, as evidenced by the fact there are no Madrid players in the Spain squad for the Euros in 2021.

 Illarramendi certainly falls into the ‘not-as-good-as-we’d-hoped’ category.